-What is the difference between the two and why is each important?.
-Most lawn care professionals in the United States refer to themselves by the broad term landscape designer, regardless of their typical field of work.
-Some landscape designers only cut, prune, remove leaves, and plant flowers, which, as we have noted, are traditional tasks of gardeners.
-Others provide comprehensive landscaping services, including designing, installing, and maintaining landscaping, irrigation, lighting, and plants.
+The English word modern landscape borrows from Dutch and refers to a visual image of outdoor spaces.
+Landscaping, therefore, is the process of visualizing an image of a space and then creating that space.
+Lawn care professionals in the United States usually refer to themselves as landscape designers, regardless of their typical field of work.
+Some landscape designers only cut, prune, remove leaves, and plant flowers, while others provide comprehensive landscaping services, including designing, installing, and maintaining landscaping, irrigation, lighting, and plants.

 Gardeners focus on the health and well-being of plants while landscapers are often involved in outdoor construction work such as driveways, patios, walls, and similar work known as “landscaping”.
 The main distinction between landscape architects and landscape designers is the license and the type and size of the project that could be designed.
 Both a landscape architect and a landscape designer can provide the planning, design, and direction that space will take, from the placement of outdoor structures to the shapes and design of soft landscape elements such as plants in a residential project.

 For a commercial or public project, it is more common for a landscape architect or a landscape architect in training to be in charge.
 Garden maintenance technicians perform traditional gardening functions of caring for lawns, trees, garden beds, and potted orchards.
 Landscape designers work between these elements and modify them to improve the functionality and aesthetics of the space.
 A landscape designer may not need a degree but they can benefit from obtaining a certification in the design or they can also earn a master's degree to increase their job prospect.